 - To approve a policy on reserves and balances, including the level of general balances. - To approve the creation of each earmarked reserve.
-The purpose, usage and basis of transactions should be clearly identified for each reserve established. - To approve the allocation of monies to and from general and earmarked reserves - To approve the arrangements for drawing down earmarked reserves including any delegations granted to the PCCCFO.
+The purpose, usage and basis of transactions should be clearly identified for each reserve established. - To approve the allocation of monies to and from general and earmarked reserves - To approve the arrangements for drawing down earmarked reserves including any delegations granted to the Joint CFO.

-- To advise the Commissioner on reasonable levels of balances and reserves and report to the Commissioner on the adequacy of reserves and balances before the annual budget and council tax is approved. - To approve in-year appropriations to and from earmarked reserves in accordance with the budget plan and the arrangements for drawing down earmarked reserves set out in section G.
+- To advise the Commissioner on reasonable levels of balances and reserves and report to the Commissioner on the adequacy of reserves and balances before the annual budget and council tax is approved. - To approve in-year appropriations to and from earmarked reserves in accordance with the budget plan and the arrangements for drawing down earmarked reserves set out in section G. - To publish a Reserves Strategy on the Constabulary and PCC Websites.

-Responsibilities of the Chief Constable and Chief Constable's Chief Finance Officer (CCCFO)
+Responsibilities of the Chief Constable and Joint Chief Finance Officer (Joint CFO)